Identification of the absorption processes in periodic plasmonic structures using Energy Absorption Interferometry: Dissipation in lossy structures

 We consider a structure illuminated by quasi-monochromatic fields, with angular frequency $\omega$.
 A phasor notation will be used hereafter with an implied $\exp(j \omega t)$ time dependency of the fields.

 The structure is periodic along two orthogonal directions, denoted \xdir and \ydir, with periodicities $a$ and $b$ respectively, and semi-infinite along along the \zdir direction.
 The structure is made of isotropic material and is characterized by its complex periodic permittivity $\varepsilon(\rpos)$ and permeability $\mu(\rpos)$, whose imaginary parts account for all the losses mechanisms (dielectric loss, conduction loss, magnetic loss).
 To these permittivity and permeability one can associate real electric and magnetic equivalent conductivities $\sigma_J = -\omega \mathcal{I}\{\varepsilon\}$ and $\sigma_M = -\omega \mathcal{I}\{\mu\}$, respectively, with $\mathcal{I}\{a\}$ the imaginary part of $a$.
 The structure is located in the half-space $z<0$ and for the sake of simplicity, we will only consider fields due to sources located in the half-space $z>h$, with $h$ a positive constant.
-The incident fields in the half-space $z<h$ ($\Eincr(\rpos)$) are characterized using a plane wave decomposition:
+In order to express the incident fields, a plane wave decomposition is used hereafter.
+However, as explained in Section \ref{sec:diff_exc}, the formalism presented can be reformulated using any basis for the field.
+Using the plane wave decomposition, the incident fields in the half-space $z<h$ ($\Eincr(\rpos)$) read:

 with $\EincTE(\kt)$ and $\EincTM(\kt)$ the amplitudes of the incident TE and TM plane waves of real transverse wavevector $\kt$ and

 with $k_0 = \omega \sqrt{\varepsilon_0 \mu_0}$ the free-space wave vector, $\kt = (k_x, k_y, 0)$, $k_t = |\kt|$ the amplitude of $\kt$ and